aditi-18/IssueTracker-Application-MERN/README.md

 Through this chapter I learned the concept of routing, or handling multiple pages that we need to display.
 I was keen on learning how to navigate between different views of the application.

 ### Chap9-Result SnapShot.
-Issuelist page witht he issue id in the url
+Issuelist page with the issue id in the url-
 ![](/ReadMeImages/chap9.PNG)
 Report page view
 ![](/ReadMeImages/chap9_2.PNG)